kelayamatoz/ee109-arria10-labs/common-issues.md

 ### Does Not Find the Generated Bitstream
 This is usually due to the fact that your design is so large it cannot fit on board.
-You can find a few report files under the verilog-arria/output_files folder of your generated design directory.
+You can find a few reports under the verilog-arria/output_files folder of your generated design directory, which can tell you if your design is too large.